CMO Built for B2B Founders

 The rebuild tax

 By Series B, the company has real revenue, real board pressure, and a marketing function that has been executing without a strategic foundation for two or three years.
-Now they need a CMO who can build and scale.
-They find one.
-The problem is what that CMO walks into.
 The messaging is inconsistent.
 The ICP has never been rigorously defined.
 The tech stack was bolted together reactively.
-And the entire go-to-market motion has been built around the 5% of the market actively buying right now.
-Outbound sequences, paid search, events.
+Worse, the entire go-to-market motion was built around chasing the 5% of buyers actively in-market right now.
 Effective for capturing demand.
 Useless for creating it.
-Research from the LinkedIn B2B Institute shows that 95% of your potential buyers are not in the market today.
-When they finally are, they shortlist the brands they already know.
-A company that spent its first three years chasing the 5% has done nothing to build that awareness.
-The incoming CMO now owns both problems at once: pipeline pressure from the board and a market that does not know who they are.
-This is not a failure of the CMO.
-It is the cost of the trap, arriving exactly on schedule.

 There’s a better way